Meauma13/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Script 10-mirror_permissions ensures that 2 files have similar permissions

 10. Script 11-directories_permissions adds execute permissions to subdirectories of the current directory

+13. Script 12-directory_permissions initializes a directory with 751 permissions